Industry In Bradford on Avon

 To find out more about the Bradford on Avon Station click HERE

 Venture along the Kennet and Avon Canal from Bradford on Avon towards Bath and you will come across the Avoncliff Aqueduct (1.6 miles from BoA) and Dundas Aqueducts (4.4 miles).
 These impressive structures were designed by engineer and architect John Rennie in the 1800s to carry the Kennet and Avon Canal over the River Avon.
-Dundas is classed as an ancient scheduled monument and is the longest spanning a whopping 137 metres and was named after the first chairman of the Canal and Rivers Trust Charles Dundas.
+Dundas is classed as an ancient scheduled monument and is the longest spanning a whopping 137 metres and was named after the first chairman of Kennet and Avon Canal Company Charles Dundas.